-TC-250 must be attached to your S corporation return if the corporation received an allocation of nonrefundable and/or refundable credits from an upper-tier pass-through entity on a Utah Schedule K-1.
+Attach form TC-250 to your S corporation return if the corporation received an allocation of nonrefundable and/ or refundable credits from an upper-tier pass-through entity on a Utah Schedule K-1.

 Upper-tier Pass-through Entity.
 An upper-tier pass-through entity is a pass-through entity in which this corporation has an ownership interest and from whom this corporation receives an allocation of income, gain, loss, deduction, or credit on a Utah Schedule K-1.